 Our fundraising efforts have helped to open countless exhibits over the history of the museum.
 Some of these exhibits include

-Mark your calendars for the Baroness Pontalba & Family Legacy Exhibit slated to open to the public on Sunday December 2nd, 2018.
-Louisiana Museum Foundation celebrates the closing tricentennial events at the Cabildo as the Louisiana State Museum features the18th-century New Orleans philanthropist, Don Andrés Almonester and his daughter, Micaela Almonester, Baroness de Pontalba.
-Jackson Square can be credited to two individuals: the Baroness, for her namesake apartments, and her generous father for rebuilding the Cabildo, Presbytere, and St Louis Cathedral after the 1788 fire.
+Louisiana Museum Foundation & Louisiana State Museum present the Baroness Pontalba and the Rise of Jackson Square Exhibit.
+Open to the public Sunday December 2nd, 2018. the Louisiana Museum Foundation celebrates the closing tricentennial events at the Cabildo as the Louisiana State Museum features the 18th-century New Orleans philanthropist, Don Andrés Almonester and his daughter, Micaela Almonester, Baroness de Pontalba.
+Jackson Square can be credited to two individuals: the Baroness, for her namesake apartments, and her generous father for rebuilding the Cabildo, Presbytere, and St. Louis Cathedral after the 1788 fire.
 The Baroness de Pontalba was also instrumental in transforming the muddy military parade ground, once known as the Place d’Armes, into the beautiful Jackson Square, which is to this day the most iconic and visited part of Louisiana.

 Louisiana Museum Foundation’s celebrates the first tricentennial event in 2018 with the opening of Recovered Memories.
 Recovered Memories.
 Organized by Iberdrola in association with the Louisiana State Museum, a magnificent 7,000 square foot exhibition featured hundreds of historic artifacts, documents, costumes and works of art from Spanish and U.S. museums, archives and private collections.
 The exhibit shared Spain’s influence on the development of New Orleans and contribution to the founding of our country, in the building that once served as the seat of Spanish Colonial Louisiana.